ChrisVilches/if_changed/README.md

 # if_changed

-A minimal command-line utility that tracks changes in piped input.
-Stores previous content in `~/.local/state/if_changed/if_changed_<key>` (XDG State directory) and returns exit code 0 when content changed, 1 when unchanged.
+A minimal command-line utility that tracks changes in content identified by a key.
+Returns exit code 0 when content changed, 1 when unchanged.
-Useful in shell pipelines to conditionally run commands when input changes.
+Useful in shell pipelines to conditionally run commands when content changes.

 ## Build